jpetazzo/dessine-moi-un-cluster/README.md

 nowhere to go, nowhere to hide!), but keep in mind that the scheduler also checks for various constraints.
-We might very well have only one node, but the pod might not be allowed to run there, because the node is full, or doesn't satisfay some other constraint.
+We might very well have only one node, but the pod might not be allowed to run there, because the node is full, or doesn't satisfy some other constraint.

 We have two options here.